-- the concept of a visit varies within CISs - there are various scenarios where a client would or would not be considered a regular client, for example: - some clients might have another primary health care organisation as their primary place of care - some clients might be transient and stay in a community only temporarily - clients might access different health care organisations in the same general location, and might not use the same organisation consistently.
+- the concept of a visit varies within CIS - there are various scenarios where a client would or would not be considered a regular client, for example: - some clients might have another primary health care organisation as their primary place of care - some clients might be transient and stay in a community only temporarily - clients might access different health care organisations in the same general location and might not use the same organisation consistently.

-Coherence:This section includes information from the June 2021 collection as well as selected issues from previous collections that have substantial impact on coherence.
+Coherence: This section includes information from the June 2022 collection as well as selected issues from previous collections that have substantial impact on coherence.
 Users comparing data between periods are advised to also refer to data quality statements for all intervening collections.

-Indicators collected-for the June 2021 collection, data for 22 indicators were collected.
+Indicators collected - for the June 2022 collection, data for 22 indicators were collected.
 The number of indicators included in the collection has changed over time.
-In June 2012, the collection began with 11 indicators; in June 2013, an additional 8 were added; in December 2014, 2 indicators were added; in December 2015, 1 indicator was added; in June 2017, 2 indicators were added; in December 2020, 1 indicator was retired; and in June 2021, 1 indicator was retired.
+In June 2012, the collection began with 11 indicators; in June 2013, an additional 8 were added; in December 2014, 2 indicators were added; in December 2015, one indicator was added; in June 2017, 2 indicators were added; in December 2020, one indicator was retired; in June 2021, one indicator was retired; in December 2021, one indicator was retired, one indicator was not collected while modifications were made and one indicator was collected but excluded from reporting while further modifications were made; and in June 2022 modified versions of the 2 indicators that were not collected and not reported in December 2021 were re-introduced and one indicator was added as a pilot but not reported.